-Continued trading of the Company's share price at a level below that of its NAV reflects a lack of liquidity and/or lack of investor interest in the Company's shares.
-A share price discount to NAV will prevent the Company from growing via the issue of additional shares and may cause a persistent discount to widen further.
+Continued trading of the Fund's share price at a level below that of its NAV reflects a lack of liquidity and/or lack of investor interest in the Fund's shares.
+A share price discount to NAV will prevent the Fund from growing via the issue of additional shares and may cause a persistent discount to widen further.
+The Fund's level of discount has been significant for a prolonged period and a lack of demand for the Fund's shares has provided the opportunity for an activist investor to acquire a significant stake in the Fund over a relatively short period of time.

-The Board, the Investment Manager and the Broker monitor the share price and level of discount on a regular basis.
+The Board, the Investment Manager and Broker monitor the share price and level of discount on a regular basis.

-During the year, the Investment Manager and Broker have spent considerable time engaging with existing and potential shareholders to understand investors' needs and best interests and to help improve investor interest in the Company's shares.
+During the year, the Board, the Investment Manager and Broker have spent considerable time engaging with existing and potential shareholders to understand investors' needs and best interests and to help improve investor interest in the Fund's shares.
+This included liaising directly with Saba, as the Fund's largest shareholder, and holding constructive talks with Saba and existing shareholders to address investor concerns and adapt to shareholder needs.

-In assessing whether to conduct buybacks, the directors take into account market factors, the discounts of comparable funds and the size of the Company and the shrinkage in its asset base which would necessarily result from the Company repurchasing its own shares.
+In assessing whether to conduct buybacks, the directors take into account market factors, the discounts of comparable funds and the size of the Fund and the shrinkage in its asset base which Saba becoming the largest shareholder of the Fund.

+would necessarily result from the Fund repurchasing its own shares.